Tue, Sep 06|

 - Students can be more involved with their company or products, including future pathways into work.

-Presentations are followed by a speed mentoring lunch in which students rotate between networking sessions with a broad range of female innovation leaders.
+The highlight of the day is a speed mentoring lunch in which students rotate between networking sessions with a broad range of female innovation leaders.
 Scientists, policy makers, designers, coders, IP lawyers, storytellers and content creators, CEOs, academics, founders, investors... you name it!
 In these sessions, students develop vital networking skills and are exposed to a wide range of stories and perspectives that help to break down narrow stereotypes about women in STEM and their relationships with technology.
-Additionally, students can ask their burning questions around careers, subject selection, future study, ethical concerns and professional development skills, and get authentic and considered answers from women they respect.
+Students get to ask their burning questions around careers, subject selection, future study, ethical concerns and professional development skills, and get authentic and considered answers from women they respect.